UPDD driver and application installation

 Step A: Connect the HDMI cable between the Mac device and CTOUCH display.
 Switch the CTOUCH display on that specific source.
 Based on default configuration, the displays will be mirrored (same image on both screens).

 Step B: Connect the USB cable between the Mac device and CTOUCH display.
-USB-B (picture bellow) should be connected to the coresponding TOUCH OUT port of the screen (some displays have multiple TOUCH OUT ports).
+USB-B (picture bellow) should be connected to the corresponding TOUCH OUT port of the screen (some displays have multiple TOUCH OUT ports).

 Step C: Your Mac device will show the notification "UPDD device connected".
 The message indicates that CTOUCH capabilities have been detected and enabled.